Fabric Initialization and Switch Discovery

 10.0.0.3 14.3.1.228

 The APIC discovers new switches that are directly connected to any switch it currently manages.
 Each APIC instance in the cluster first discovers only the leaf switch to which it is directly connected.
 After the leaf switch is registered with the APIC, the APIC discovers all spine switches that are directly connected to the leaf switch.
 As each spine switch is registered, that APIC discovers all the leaf switches that are connected to that spine switch.
-This cascaded discovery allows the APIC to discover the entire fabric topology in a few simple steps.
+In a few simple steps, this cascaded discovery allows the APIC to discover the entire fabric topology.

 Switch Registration with the APIC Cluster

-After a switch is registered with the Cisco Application Policy Infrastructure Controller (APIC), the switch is part of the Cisco APIC-managed fabric inventory.
+After you register a switch with the Cisco Application Policy Infrastructure Controller (APIC), the switch is part of the Cisco APIC-managed fabric inventory.
 With the Cisco Application Centric Infrastructure (ACI) fabric, the Cisco APIC is the single point of provisioning, management, and monitoring for switches in the infrastructure.

 • The infrastructure IP address range must not overlap with other IP addresses used in the ACI fabric for in-band and out-of-band networks.

-• When a switch is power cycled or upgraded, downlink interfaces will be in the admin-down state until the switch can download the configurations again from the Cisco APICs to prevent external devices from sending traffic to the switch that is not yet ready.
+• When a switch is power cycled or upgraded, downlink interfaces will be in the admin-down state until the switch downloads the configurations again from the Cisco APICs.
+This process prevents external devices from sending traffic to a switch before it is ready.
 Fabric links and down links for Cisco APIC connectivity are exempt from being changed to the admin-down state.
 To achieve this exemption, the leaf switch remembers the downlink interface that was connected to the Cisco APICs prior to the power cycle or upgrade.
 Because of this, you must not change the Cisco APIC connectivity until the switches are fully operational again after the power cycle or upgrade.

 Switch Role Considerations